Ageism: Employment

 The concept of ageism was originally developed to refer to prejudice and discrimination against older people and middle-aged people but has expanded to include children and teenagers.
 Midlife workers, on average, make more than younger workers do in income, which reflects educational achievement and experience.
 The age-wage peak in the United States, according to Census data, is between 45 and 54 years of age.
 As people age, seniority is often treated with respect, thereby lessening ageism.
-Seniority-based compensation can result in job lock and decreasing job mobility with increasing age.
+Seniority-based compensation has been described as discrimination based on seniority, a form of ageism, and can result in job lock and decreasing job mobility with increasing age.

 Historically, younger men discriminated against younger female workers because they expected them, as young women of childbearing years, to permanently or periodically leave the workforce to have children.
 However, midlife female workers may also experience discrimination based on their appearance and may feel less visible and undervalued in a culture where the emphasis is on maintaining an approved standard of beauty.
 However, the same standard could have no effect on male colleagues of the same age.

 Older people face workplace discrimination in the form of stereotypes, such as the inability to use technology and lower productivity.
 When applying for positions that have strong impacts, attributed stereotypes raise criticism toward their ability to function properly and efficiently.
 This age category of workers is often ignored and considered unable to make contributions; in some cases, they are also given unfavorable tasks that wouldn't be assigned to anyone based on their old age.
 Faced with discrimination in the workplace, the older generation is led to retirement around the age of 65.

 Many countries have a retirement age.